-Mat-like habit with dark green deeply cut foliage.
-In early summer the flower stalks rise up to 24 inches tall.
-Their showy blooms attract butterflies and are excellent for fresh or dried cut flower arrangements.
+Yarrows form mat-like plants.
+Foliage is dark green, and deeply cut.
+In early summer flower stalks rise to 24″ tall.
+Yarrow's showy blooms attract butterflies, are excellent cut for fresh or dried arrangements.
 Plants flower from June to September.
-Common Yarrow is widely adapted and tolerates both heat and poor soil.
+Easy to grow, common yarrow is widely adapted, tolerates both heat and poor soil.
 Winter hardy to zone 3.

-An outstanding mix of pastel colored flowers in shades of pink, red, rose, apricot, cream, yellow, lavender, purple and white.
+An outstanding mix of pastel-colored flowers in shades of pink, red, rose, apricot, cream, yellow, lavender, purple and white.
 Summer Pastels yarrow looks great planted with big betony.

 Magnificent flower heads in lively shades of red, rose, and violet.
 Flowerburst Red Shades yarrow blooms all summer long.

-'Noblessa' yarrow flowers the first year, producing bright white, double flowers from May to July.
-The 12 inch plants are easy to grow; they are both heat and drought tolerant.
+Noblessa yarrow blooms the first year; bright-white, double flowers May to July.
+The 12″ tall plants are easy to grow, both heat and drought tolerant.
 Winter hardy to zone 3.

-Sow seed in cell packs or flats, press into soil, do not cover.
+Sow yarrow seed in cell packs or flats, press into soil, do not cover.
 Light aids germination.
 Kept at 70° F., germination in 14-28 days.
-Can direct sow into prepared seed beds thinly, in rows spaced 24 inches apart.
-Thin to 2-3 feet apart.
+Can direct sow yarrow seeds into prepared seed beds thinly, in rows spaced 24″ apart.
+Thin seedlings to 2-3′ apart.

-Comments: Full sun, drought tolerant once established, best appearance with some summer water.
+Growing yarrow: Full sun.
+Drought tolerant once established, best appearance with some summer water.
 Average to poor soil, good drainage.
-Tolerates salt, ideal in coastal landscapes.
+Plants tolerate salt, ideal perennial for coastal landscapes.
 Excellent cut flowers, fresh or dried.
-Cut back by half when flowers fade to stimulate repeat bloom.
+Cut plants back by half when flowers fade to stimulate repeat bloom.
 Divide when plants become crowded.
-Deer and rabbit resistant.
-Attracts butterflies and beneficial insects.
+Yarrow is deer and rabbit resistant.
+Flowers attract butterflies and beneficial insects.
 Easy to grow.